RichardD31415/Reactive.js/README.md

 Derived([reactive1, reactive2], () => { return reactive1.get() + reactive2.get(); }, "bindingString");
 ```

-The bindingString can be any string, but it is recommended to use a descriptive string that describes the binding.
+The bindingString can be any string, but using a descriptive string that describes the binding is recommended.
-Once the bindingString is set, the Reactive or Derived object will automatically bind to any inputs, text interpolations, and attributes that have the bindingString as an attribute.
+Once the bindingString is set, the Reactive or Derived object will automatically bind to any inputs, click events, text interpolations, and attributes with the bindingString.

 ## Input Binding: